Intermittent Fasting vs Calorie Restriction

 Eat-Stop-Eat is an intermittent fasting program with one or two 24-hour fasts per week.

 4. Alternate-day fasting: Fast every other day

 Alternate-day fasting means fasting every other day, either by not eating anything or only eating a few hundred calories.

 5. The Warrior Diet: Fast during the day, eat a huge meal at night

 The Warrior Diet is about eating only small amounts of vegetables and fruits during the day and eating one huge meal at night.

 6. Spontaneous meal skipping: Skip meals when convenient

 Another more “natural” way to do intermittent fasting is to simply skip one or two meals when you don’t feel hungry or don’t have time to eat.

 There is no study conducted to determine the exact amount of time a person needs to fast, but it is somewhere around 12-18 hours.
 It may take a couple of days before it will start to burn the fat.

 Intermittent fasting is twice as good as calorie restriction in burning visceral fat.
-The visceral fat is dangerous fat that wraps the major organs live the kidney, liver, and pancreas.
+Visceral fat is the dangerous fat that wraps the major organs like the kidney, liver, and pancreas.